The Course of 500 m

 In addition, records can be established in all divisions as National Sailing Speed Records.
 The WSSRC fee for the ratification of a National records is £100.
 00

 The nationality of a record claimant is determined by his or her submitted passport only.
 The nationality on the passport is to be verified at the time of the attempt by the WSSR Commissioner.
 A national record holder who wishes to challenge for a different national record loses title to his or her existing record, which then becomes the benchmark for any subsequent attempt.
 The speed from this record is not transferable to the new country and the competitor has to subsequently break the record or benchmark for the new adopted country in order to claim it.
+An exception to this is when a competitor is forced to change nationality, for example due to boundary changes.
+In such cases the competitor would be permitted to retain the previous record.

 c.
 WOMEN'S RECORDS